Eleanor Roosevelt College

 Roosevelt College combines an academic program with student life programs that help students engage in thoughtful leadership and meaningful service.
 In the college’s supportive community, students are valued and respected.
 They are challenged and helped to succeed as they make the transitions to college and the world beyond.
 An example of the intertwining of academic, leadership, and service is the ERC Global Service and Research program that includes an elective two-course sequence comprised of ERC 192A-B that combines academic course work with experiential service learning abroad.
 See “Eleanor Roosevelt College” in the department listings.

 The general-education requirements at Roosevelt College are designed to provide all students with a broad intellectual foundation.
 The curriculum offers undergraduates opportunities to learn about the various fields that may be open to them, thus assuring that their choices in selecting a major, pursuing graduate study, or seeking employment will be based on mutual understanding about the nature of the work and their own interests and talents.

 Advanced Placement Credits

 University credit may be granted for College Board Advanced Placement Tests on which a student earns a score of 3 or higher.
 The credit may be applied toward general-education requirements (approximately half of which can be met by advanced placement credit), elective units for graduation, as subject credit for use in a minor, or as a prerequisite to a major.
-For further details, see the Advanced Placement chart in “Undergraduate Admissions, Policies and Procedures.”
+For further details, see the Advanced Placement chart in “Undergraduate Admissions.”